 As political analyst and data-cruncher extraordinaire Rhodes Cook noted in the December issue of The Rhodes Cook Letter, no other president in the past half-century has seen his Gallup job-approval rating drop as far as Obama's has in his first year (down 21 points), and no president in that same half-century has seen his approval rating go up, even as much as 1 point, between the end of his first year and the eve of his first midterm election.

 Obama and his party have no doubt taken on big and important fights.
 But given the nation's tremendous economic troubles, they don't seem to have picked the most urgent ones.

-This article appears in the Jan.
-16, 2010, edition of National Journal.
+This article appears in the January 16, 2010 edition of National Journal Magazine.